 Grab Group Discounts.
 No matter your plans, there's a deal out there that can help you to do more with your money.
 Devote some time to researching discounts for your event.
-A good place to start is our Grand Deals travel section, or organizations such as AAA.
+Start with organizations such as AAA.

 Hire Help.
 You don't have to do everything yourself.
 Hire sitters or a nanny service to watch the kids if you plan on having dinners or evening activities that go well into the night.
 Consider occasional catering to take pressure off the family cooks, or just hire two or three individuals to help serve and clean.
 Find a tour guide who can show you around an area that may not be familiar to you.
 If the reunion commemorates a milestone birthday or anniversary — or if your family is rarely all in one place — consider hiring a professional photographer or videographer.

 Involve Everyone.
 While it's important to have one person at the helm, the workload needs to be divided.
 Delegate responsibility for ensuring the group has transportation, accommodations, activities, food, and incidentals.
 The bigger the group, the more organization you’ll need.